About

 15:30 - 16:00 | Coffee Break |

-16:00 - 16:45 | Talk 3: Jan Dreier -The algorithmic and combinatorial nature of monadic dependence and merge-width |
+16:00 - 16:45 | Talk 3: Jan Dreier - The algorithmic and combinatorial nature of monadic dependence and merge-width |

-16:45 - 17:30 | Talk 4: Linda Cook |
+16:45 - 17:30 | Talk 4: Linda Cook - 200,000 colors suffice for t-perfect graphs |

 17:30-18:00 | 3-minute pitches/open problem session |